 Find out who provides the initial information and who gathers the rest.
 Will working sessions take place in person, via phone or Skype, or through emails?
 Will the ghostwriter send you rough drafts of chapters as they are produced, or will you receive the nearly-completed manuscript all at once?

 Make sure you are comfortable with the ghost’s style and fully understand what your responsibilities will be.

 For more, see “How Does Ghostwriting Work?
 Here are 5 Ways.”

 7. Probe to get a sense of how he views his relationship with you

-You want a ghostwriter who feels comfortable enough to challenge you; to politely tell you that your idea is not going to work or your favorite anecdote doesn’t fit into this part of the book – or maybe not into any part!
+You want a ghostwriter who feels comfortable enough to challenge you and politely tell you that your idea is not going to work or your favorite anecdote doesn’t fit into this part of the book—or maybe not into any part!

 Collaborating on a book is a give-and-take process.
 A “Yes, sir!” ghostwriter who just does everything you want does not serve you well.
 If you just want someone to write down your golden words without comment, you’re better off hiring a typist.

 Many aspiring authors ask ghostwriters for samples of their work, which seems like a reasonable request.
 But don’t be surprised if they turn you down.